delger-azul/data-incubator-2016/README.md

 ## Modeling and Analysis

+* Use Tableau to connect to Google BigQuery
+* Regression analysis for favouritism and aid, aid and conflict

 ## Plots
 Plot 1: Aid and its media coverage
 I aim to show discrepancy between actual aid disbursed and news about aid and development assistance.